 If the house is vacant, though, hire a professional stager.
 Staging a home takes it from zero to hero overnight, and it’s often enough to expedite the process of selling your home.
 Gutting couldn’t stress the necessity of staging enough, mentioning that none of his homes that were set by a stager sold in more than thirty days.

 That isn’t a coincidence.
-In fact, staged homes sell about 87% faster and for nearly 17% more than those left alone.
+In fact, 83% of top agents surveyed by HomeLight agree that staged homes sell faster, with 71% claiming they sell at least 6%-10% quicker than those left alone.
 The small up front investment will pay off when you close the deal.

 People won’t view the home, let alone buy it, if they aren’t intrigued by your online real estate listing.
 Today, the internet is the driving force behind home sales, and you should keep that in mind if you want to sell your home fast.